-Policy H/21: Proposals for Gypsies, Travellers and Travelling Showpeople Sites on Unallocated Land Outside Development Frameworks
+Policy H/22: Proposals for Gypsies, Travellers and Travelling Showpeople Sites on Unallocated Land Outside Development Frameworks

-Planning permission for Gypsy and Traveller caravan sites and sites for Travelling Showpeople on unallocated land outside development frameworks, and outside the Cambridge Green Belt, will only be granted where:
+Planning permission for Gypsy and Traveller caravan sites and sites for Travelling Showpeople (as defined in the Government's Planning Policy for Travellers) on unallocated land outside development frameworks, and outside the Cambridge Green Belt, will only be granted where:

 - a.
 The Council is satisfied that the applicant has adequately demonstrated a clear need for a site in the district, and the number, type and tenure of pitches proposed, which cannot be met by a lawful existing or available allocated site; - b.
 The site is located in a sustainable location, well related to a settlement with a range of services and facilities, including a primary school, a food shop and healthcare facilities, and is, or can be made, safely accessible on foot, by cycle or public transport; - c.
 The needs of residents of the site can be met appropriately by local facilities and services without placing undue pressure on them; - d.
 The number and nature of pitches provided on the site is appropriate to the site size and location, will address the identified need; - e.
 The site would not present unacceptable adverse or detrimental impact on the health, safety and living conditions of the residents of the site by virtue of its location; - f.
-The site, or the cumulative impact of the site, in combination with existing or planned sites, would respect the scale of, and not dominate, the nearest settled community;
+The site, or the cumulative impact of the site, in combination with existing or planned sites, would respect the scale of, and not dominate, the nearest settled community; - g.
+The site, or the cumulative impact of the site in combination with existing or planned sites, would not have an unacceptable adverse impact on the amenity of surrounding land uses, the countryside and landscape character, village character, on heritage or biodiversity interests, or from traffic generated; - The site location would not have an unacceptable adverse impact on the effectiveness and amenity of existing or proposed public rights of way; - i.
+Sites for Travelling Showpeople must also be suitable for the storage, maintenance and testing of items of mobile equipment.